avanijo/CancerTreatment_Kaggle/README.md

 **Objective** of this problem is to develop algorithms to classify genetic mutations based on clinical evidence (text) given in the dataset provided on Kaggle.

+The dataset for this can be dowloaded from : https://www.kaggle.com/c/msk-redefining-cancer-treatment